gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   To avoid failures in DTLS record decryption it is necessary to ensure that the sequence number space never wraps for the DTLS records that are outstanding between the DTLS encryption and Decryption.
+   To avoid failures in DTLS record decryption it is necessary to ensure that the sequence number space never wraps for the DTLS records that are outstanding between the DTLS encryption and decryption.
 As discussed in
    {{buffering}} the amount of packets this include is a combination of any buffering in the endpoint and the amount of data in the SCTP sender/receiver buffer for the transmission.